LLParse/testing-catalog/templates/cassandra-ephemeral/README.md

 # Characteristics

-* Places nodes on hosts with **cassandra=true** label defined
+* If **cassandra=true** label exists on one or more hosts, nodes will only be scheduled to those hosts
-* Many nodes may be scheduled on a single host
+* Multiple nodes may be scheduled to a host
-* Data is ephemeral - only lives as long as the container does
+* Data is ephemeral - destroying a container destroys the underlying data